swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 .. image:: soasListing.png

-The date of removal corresponds to the TX-date or to the date of death if a patient dies before a transplantation or to the date the patient was removed from the waitlist for any other cause (e.g. pat.
-Doesn’t want to be transplanted and signs the forms for being officially removed from the waitlist).
+The date of removal corresponds to the TX-date or to the date of death if a patient dies before a transplantation or to the date the patient was removed from the waitlist for any other cause (e.g. patient doesn’t want to be transplanted and signs the forms for being officially removed from the waiting list).

 Finally, select the organ(s) the patient has been listed for from the list.